gaurix12/FlavourFi/README.md

-**🍽️ Recipe App**
+**🍽️ Recipe App-FlavourFi**

-Recipe App is a Flask-based web application for creating, managing, and discovering recipes.
+FlavourFi👩🏻‍🍳 Recipe app is a Flask-based web application for creating, managing, and discovering recipes.
 Users can sign up, post their own recipes with images, edit/delete them, and explore others' creations.
 It includes authentication, a badge system, and a responsive UI.